Photo Flipper

 Not quite a cop kid, but close enough to feel the spotlight.

 What really shaped me wasn't just the small-town dynamics, but that unique blend of Midwest practicality with hints of Southern warmth.
-Talk with me long enough and you might catch glimpses of that Missouri accent I've tried to tuck away since moving to Utah with my Air Force husband.
+Talk with me long enough and you might catch glimpses of that Missouri accent I've tried to tuck away since my husband, a veteran, and I moved to Utah.
 Writing has always been my sanctuary, especially when life throws those curveballs we never see coming.

 The real me,